Drive sales on autopilot with ecommerce-focused features

 6. Technical factors

 SPF, DKIM, and DMARC are called the golden trio for IP reputation and authentication.
-Not staying compliant with any of these protocols would significantly impact your open rates, no matter how good your email content is.
+Failing to comply with any of these protocols would significantly impact your open rates, regardless of the quality of your email content.

 As you grow, learn the technicalities behind triggered spam filters.